LightForm-group/surfalex_data_explorer/README.md

 # Surfalex data explorer

-This repository contains interactive analysis to supplement our manuscript : '***A novel integrated framework for reproducible formability predictions using virtual materials testing***', *A. J. Plowman, P. Jedrasiak, T. Jailin, P. Crowther, S. Mishra, P. Shanthraj, J. Quinta da Fonseca*, in preparation.
+This repository contains interactive analysis to supplement our manuscript : '***A novel integrated framework for reproducible formability predictions using virtual materials testing***', *A. J. Plowman, P. Jedrasiak, T. Jailin, P. Crowther, S. Mishra, P. Shanthraj, J. Quinta da Fonseca*, submitted to Materials Open Research.

 The manuscript describes the development of a new computational framework for formability studies, [MatFlow](https://github.com/LightForm-group/matflow).
 We apply this framework to study the formability of the Surfalex HF (AA6016A) alloy.